halfareed/splitCSV/readme.md

 # CSV Dataset Splitter GUI Application

 ## Overview
 The CSV Dataset Splitter GUI Application is a Python-based tool developed using Tkinter and pandas.
-It provides a user-friendly interface for splitting large CSV datasets into smaller files, enhancing data processing efficiency for analysts and researchers.
+It provides a user-friendly interface for splitting large CSV datasets into smaller files, enhancing data processing efficiency for beginner analysts.

 ## Features
 - GUI interface for selecting CSV files and specifying splitting parameters.